-You can't prevent earwax.
+You cannot prevent earwax.
 It's there to protect your ears from dirt and germs.

-But you can keep using eardrops to soften the wax.
+But you can keep using eardrops for a few days to soften the wax.
 This will help it fall out on its own and should prevent blocked ears.

 Help us improve our website